-Our providers perform hundreds of pediatric general anesthesia cases each year.
+Our providers perform approximately 1000 pediatric general anesthesia (age less than 13) cases each year.
 A specific pediatric anesthesia protocol is employed for our younger patients.
-For our pediatric and adolescent patients (many with special needs) our surgeons provide a model for outpatient anesthetic care.
+For our pediatric and early adolescent patients (many with special needs) our surgeons provide a two doctor/provider team model for outpatient anesthetic care.
 We often employ the use of a “Mask only” type of general anesthesia, avoiding the stress of “a needle”.
 This typically involves a sweet-smelling gas for the induction of general anesthesia.
 In most cases, parents are welcome to be present during the initial administration of the anesthetic.

 The anesthesia options that meet your needs will be discussed in detail during the consultation.
 Please be sure to ask questions.
 A discussion regarding our anesthesia experience and services provides our patients comfort and confidence in choosing their best options for care.
 We are committed to your comfort and safety.

 There is an extensive amount of helpful information at the American Association of Oral and Maxillofacial Surgeons website.
 Follow the AAOMS link https://myoms.org/procedures/anesthesia for an excellent review of anesthesia provided by our doctors.